-How to reupholster a chair (and generally upcycle it)
+How to reupholster a chair

-This is my post about how to reupholster a chair, and generally upcycle it.
+This is my post on how to reupholster a chair, and generally upcycle it.
 If you can’t see the video please click here.
 It was taken from a Facebook live stream so apologies for the poor quality.

 One man’s trash…